 Denim Fabric Characteristics

 As a trusted seller of denim fabric, we know a lot about denim.
 And about what sort of denim is best for certain applications.
 That is because we understand the characteristics of denim.
 Overall, denim is a durable material.
 It is made from a unique twill weaving process.
 This is where the dyed yards run the length of the fabric.
 This is called the warp.
-And the white or un-dyed yards run across the width direction.
-This is called the weft.
+And the white or un-dyed yards that run across the width direction is called the weft.
 As long-time Long Island denim suppliers, we understand the characteristics of denim fabric and what applications are best for certain types of denim.

 Long Island Denim Suppliers

 For more information about the denim we sell, we get in touch with us today.
 We will happily answer any questions or concerns you may have about all the denim fabric we sell.
 We sell denim fabric in retail quantities, which makes us perfect for small and large manufacturers.
 Buy our denim today!

 Included in our selection is stretch denim fabric, which is a great material for denim manufacturers and DIYers to use.
 We sell denim fabric by the yard.
 Learn more about the pricing available and give us a call today.
 The number for our office is (917) 912-6484.
 Here are some of the characteristics of denim fabric.

 Cotton makes denim.
 You spin the cotton to free it of any debris.
 The actual fabric is made using twill, which is a weave.
 This is when both dyed and natural threads get spun together in a specific pattern.
 This pattern creates the diagonal effect on its surface.

 Nothing distinguishes denim more than its blue color.
 In order to get this color, threads are dyed indigo and interlace with the natural-colored crosswise threads.
 The blue color then sits on top of the fabric, which leads to its potential to fade when it is washed.
 In order to prevent fading, turning the fabric inside out can do the trick.